AnaRonchel/TFM/README.md

 **Motif_percentage_and_score_representation.R** generates the plots of the percentages of peaks with CTCF motifs inside and of the CTCF motif score distribution.

+## TADs boundaries enrichment analysis

+This directory contains the scripts used to calculated the overlap between peaks and TADs boundaries shown in the section 4.2.2 of the master thesis.
+The Data directoy must contain a .domain file with TAD coordinates and retained peaks bed files (obtained with the DiffBind_lost_vs_retained.R script).

+Scripts in this directory:

+**intersect_peaks_with_TAD_boundaries.sh** calculates the peaks overlap percentages in each 10bp segment in a window of ±500 kb around the TAD boundary

+**pverlap_plot.R** makes a histogram with the percentages calculated in the previous step.

 ![](Scheme1.png)